-It must be realised that in order to cure interference due to a telephony transmitter, it is

-Interference suppressors in the mains leads to transmittor or receiver.
-The cartied inetal box containing the filter is a precaution against direct pick-up or radiation by the chokes. necessary to ensure first that no interference would be experienced were the transmitter keyed.
+It must be realised that in order to cure interference due to a telephony transmitter, it is necessary to ensure first that no interference would be experienced were the transmitter keyed.
 Having produced a carrier free from A.C. modulation, it should be possible to key it without causing instantaneous changes in aerial power, which would produce transient sidebands, as explained later.
 When telephony is used, however, the carrier is modulated, and the aerial power continually varied.
-It is necessary, initially therefore, to take precautious against interference when using telegraphy.
+It is necessary, initially therefore, to take precautions against interference when using telegraphy.